Province of Ragusa

-The province of Ragusa (provincia di Ragusa; pruvincia di Rausa) was a province in the autonomous region of Sicily, Italy, located in the southeast of the island.
+The province of Ragusa (provincia di Ragusa; pruvincia di Rausa) was a province in the autonomous island region of Sicily in Italy, located in the southeast of the island.
 Following the abolition of the Sicilian provinces, it was replaced in 2015 by the Free municipal consortium of Ragusa (Italian: Libero consorzio comunale di Ragusa; Sicilian: Lìbbiru cunsòrziu cumunali di Rausa).
 Its capital is the city of Ragusa, which is the most southern provincial capital in Italy.

-It has 320,976 inhabitants as of 2025.
+It has a population of 323,144 in an area of 1623.89 km2 across its 12 municipalities.

 Geography

 From Scoglitti to Pozzallo, the Ragusan coastline is approximately 85 km long.
 Along the Ragusan coast are many fishing villages such as Kaukana, Punta Secca, Marina di Ragusa and Marina di Modica.
 The Hyblaean Mountains are dominating the north of the province and its highest peaks are Monte Lauro, Monte Casale and Monte Arcibessi.
 The rivers of the province are the Irminio, Dirillo and Ippari and the only lake in the province is the Lago di Santa Rosalia along the course of the Irminio river.
 The skyline of Ragusa is punctuated by the towers, domes and cupolas of the many churches for which the province is known.
 The area is mostly unspoilt, as during the 19th century and early 20th century there was large migration from Ragusa to the more prosperous areas of Italy and abroad.

-It has an area of 1623.89 km2 and a population of 320,976 as of 2025.
+Municipalities

+The former province has 12 municipalities: